biometry/PiNNs/README.md

 ## Set up Python and R environments

 - R: The scripts run safely in R v4.3.1 / v4.2.1 with the package versions in requirements_r.txt.
-For installation run "install_packages.R", or directly run main.R where packages will be installed on the fly.
+For installation, run "install_packages.R", or directly run main.R where packages will be installed on the fly.

 - Python: Package versions and dependencies are in requirements.txt.
 Create a virtual environment with before installation, e.g. directly in your project directory with
 ```console